willpenington/ex_acn/README.md

-# EAcn
+# ExACN

-An implementation of ACN (ANSI E1.17), the entertainment industry control protocol suite for elixir.
+An implementation of ACN (ANSI E1.17), the entertainment industry control protocol suite for Elixir.